kuldip62/morikuldip/README.md

 Done ! you complete here ! after perfoem 8 you can change your index.html

 --------------------------------------------------------
-after shutdown you laptop or computer may be you face some problem then run this command
+after shutdown you laptop or computer may be you face some problem then run this command.

 9) run your website once agine after shutdown machine.